craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 10a.
 Supplies Import
 **Platforms.** Raised six-inch square platforms of stone about four and one half feet wide.
 Some brown and white dusts can be found on these platforms, as well as the scent of mushrooms (DC ~20).

 **Shelves.** Shelves hold multiple latticed stone baskets that are each three feet cubes with open tops.
-They are each labeled on the bases of each of the four sides of the basket in [[Draconic]] for iron, silver, gold, ruby, emerald, and sapphire.
+They are each labeled on the bases of each of the four sides of the basket in [[Draconic (language)]] for iron, silver, gold, ruby, emerald, and sapphire.
 The baskets of marked of iron, gold, and each of the gems are empty.
 The basket marked for silver is 2/3rds full of 1lb silver bars.

 ##### 10b.
 Cooling Chamber
 **Stone Coolers.** Six stone boxes with thin slits in their lid contain large blocks of ice and slush.
 These small three foot cubes of stone and ice cool this room and the adjoined (17) to temperatures that fluctuate around thirty three degrees.